nitish-nanda/nav-graph-android/README.md

 Here is the google documentation for implement this https://developer.android.com/guide/navigation/navigation-getting-started

-For better understanding by video checkout this video https://www.youtube.com/watch?v=IEO2X5OU3MY&t=2776s
+For better understanding by video checkout this link https://www.youtube.com/watch?v=IEO2X5OU3MY&t=2776s